House OKs Bill Allowing 'Mentally Incapacitated' Veterans To Buy Guns

 At least a dozen Democrats joined Republicans to support the bill, which was approved by a 240-175 vote.

-The legislation would add a new hurdle to the process of blocking a veteran from owning a gun.
+The legislation would add a new hurdle to the process of blocking a veteran whose mental competence is in question from owning a gun.
 While the Department of Veterans Affairs currently adds the names of veterans it deems unfit to own a deadly weapon to a federal background check system, the bill would require a court hearing before that determination is made.

 "About 170,000 disabled veterans are deemed mentally incompetent by the VA," NPR's Quil Lawrence reports.
 "A guardian makes legal decisions for them, and their names go on an FBI list so they can't purchase guns.
 House Republicans sponsored the Veterans' Second Amendment Protection Act to change that."

 Opponents of the bill say that easing gun ownership for mentally disabled veterans would make them a greater threat to themselves.
-As recently as 2014, an average of 20 veterans died from suicide, according to statistics released last year by the VA Suicide Prevention Program.
+As recently as 2014, an average of 20 veterans per day died from suicide, according to statistics released last year by the VA Suicide Prevention Program.
 Between 2001 and 2014, the VA said, the suicide rate among U.S. veterans rose by more than 32 percent.

 Backers of the bill, such as Rep. Phil Roe, R-Tenn., the chair of the Veterans' Affairs Committee, say it would help veterans avoid being caught up in a bureaucracy that can make it tough to remove a negative label.
 Roe also cited the importance of "removing the stigma of mentally ill people — that because someone is mentally ill, they're a danger to themselves or others."